WVU gets Big Apple-tunity in Pinstripe Bowl

 NEW YORK — This has been a season like no other for West Virginia's 7-5 football team.

-WVU likely will never again start a more talented trio of players than quarterback Geno Smith and receivers Tavon Austin and Stedman Bailey.
+WVU might never again start a more talented trio of players than quarterback Geno Smith and receivers Tavon Austin and Stedman Bailey.

 Smith, who produced back-to-back 4,000-yard seasons, is WVU's career leader in nearly every major passing category.
 He's expected to be the first quarterback selected in the upcoming NFL Draft.